Severe hypertriglyceridaemia

 First line

 High-dose omega-3 PUFA (2–4 g EPA+DHA daily) reduces triglycerides by 20–50% in patients with severe hypertriglyceridaemia.
-The 2019 AHA Science Advisory lists high-dose omega-3 as a first-line option when triglycerides exceed 500 mg/dL (5.6 mmol/L) to reduce acute pancreatitis risk.
+The 2019 Science Advisory lists high-dose omega-3 as a first-line option when triglycerides exceed 500 mg/dL (5.6 mmol/L) to reduce acute pancreatitis risk.
 Omacor and similar products with at least 84% EPA+DHA content are registered for this indication.

 Over-the-counter supplements with lower EPA+DHA content are not used for this indication – the therapeutic dose would require 6–8 capsules of standard fish oil daily, which is impractical.